 At that time there were three ways to approach being American military in Europe.
 You could be unabashedly American and live and shop "on base" most of the time, or you could soak up the culture in "Germantown" out "on the economy" and be a part of where we were living, or you could do some combination of the two.
 In the two places where we lived when stationed over there, we did a little of everything.

-One evening my brother, mother and I went out to eat at a little restaurant "on the economy."
-My brother asked, in German, for "the bathroom."
-The waiter shrugged, and made it to the kitchen before breaking into a giggle.
+One evening my brother, mother and I went out to eat at a little restaurant “on the economy.”
+My brother asked, in German, for “the bathroom.”
+The waiter shrugged and barely made it to the kitchen before breaking into a giggle.
 Now, in the restaurant, the boy wanted to take a bath?
 Hilarious.

 In a few seconds we figured out that the problem was that my brother wanted to ask for the "WC," but had fumbled while trying to remember how to say the German letter "w."
 Instead, he did a direct translation to "bathroom."
 Bathroom and restroom are more usual in the US, as we prefer not to say "toilet" as publicly.
 We have a slightly different communication paradigm.